norman/babosa/README.md

 Babosa is a library for creating slugs.
-It is an extraction and improvement of the string code from [FriendlyId](http://github.com/norman/friendly_id), intended to help developers create libraries similar to FriendlyId.
+It is an extraction and improvement of the string code from [FriendlyId](http://github.com/norman/friendly_id), intended to help developers create similar libraries and plugins.

 ## Features / Usage